aboodabdo347/The-Last-Battle/README.md

 ## Overview

-"The Last Battle" is a 2D strategy game designed for web platforms.
-Using HTML, CSS, and JavaScript, the game features a battlefield made up of a grid.
-Players navigate this grid, engaging in tactical combat against CPU-controlled opponents.[Click here to play the game!](https://wiry-shoes.surge.sh/)
+This game is a simple 2D strategy game where you play against the computer.
+In the game, you have a grid, like a big square cut into smaller squares.
+These small squares are where the game happens.
+Your job is to pick your soldiers, like an infantryman, a tank, or a sniper, and then they fight against the computer's soldiers.[Click here to play the game!](https://wiry-shoes.surge.sh/)

 ---